Output Files

 Output Description

-<prefix>.gapfill_plan.tsv One row per adjacent sorted contig pair with graph status, path nodes, GAF, Hi-C, and reference-placement support counts, risk flags, branch-complexity score, high-degree/self-loop/unsequenced node lists, fill status, inserted bp, right-trim bp, fallback gap bp, editable accept_fill, and whether the fill was applied.
+<prefix>.gapfill_plan.tsv One row per adjacent sorted contig pair, or per adjacent AGP component pair in scaffold/AGP mode, with graph status, path nodes, GAF, Hi-C, reference-placement, optional long-read bridge support counts, optional external patch comparison fields, risk flags, branch-complexity score, high-degree/self-loop/unsequenced node lists, fill status, inserted bp, right-trim bp, fallback gap bp, editable accept_fill, and whether the fill was applied.
+With --project-gfa-paths, left_graph_node and right_graph_node are projected terminal unitigs; sequence-bearing projected rows can be fillable, while no-sequence rows remain projected_path_planning_only.

 --review-html path Optional self-contained HTML table for reviewing gapfill-plan rows, comparing candidate paths, and exporting a reviewed-plan TSV.